 Break After Graduation

-My boyfriend is graduating from BCT in May in Fort Leonard Wood, that weekend is Memorial weekend.
-I am wondering if he is going to get a weekend off or if he has to stay in the base.
+My boyfriend is graduating from BCT in May in Fort Leonard Wood; that weekend is Memorial weekend.
+I wonder if he will get a weekend off or if he has to stay on the base.
 His parents are going to the graduation.

-I know some who have had the weekend off and some who were given no time at all.
+I know some who have had the weekend off and some who were given no time.
 I’m sorry I can’t give you a more definite answer.
-As it gets closer to time for graduation, he should have a better idea of what to expect after it is over.
+As it gets closer to the time for graduation, he should have a better idea of what to expect after it is over.